suchanek/proteusPy/paper/paper.md

 * [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Extracts the disulfides and creating the database loaders
 * [DisulfideClass_Analysis.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Performs cluster analysis on the disulfide database.

-The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from the GitHub repository.
+The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from Google Drive.
 If this fails the system will attempt to rebuild the database from the repo's ``data`` subdirectory (not the package's).
 If you've downloaded from github this will work correctly.
 If you've installed from pyPi via ``pip`` it will fail.

 # Class Details